-Because you are parenting a child with a traumatic history, you become more likely to be the victim of an abuse investigation.
+Either way, you are parenting a child who likely has a traumatic history.
+This makes you more likely to be the subject of false allegations of abuse.
 It is a sad reality of foster parenting.
-These statistics from the National Foster Parent Association paint a bleak picture.

-Many people who do not live with emotionally disturbed children, do not understand what a day in the life is like, or why your parenting techniques vary so greatly from “normal” parenting styles.
-Sometimes the allegations come from the children themselves.
+Many people who do not live with emotionally strained children, do not understand what a day in the life of a foster parent is like.
+Family and friends may question why your parenting techniques vary so greatly from “normal” parenting styles.
+Someone—possibly even a stranger—may report something.
+Sometimes, the allegations come straight from the children themselves.

 When you are reading profiles on a possible placement match, one of the things to look for is if the child has ever made false allegations before.
-If so, ask for detailed information.
+If so, ask for more details:

 - Against whom was the allegation made?